eth-educators/eth-docker-docs/website/docs/Support/ChangingWithdrawalCredentials.md

 sidebar_label: Changing Withdrawal Credentials
 ---

-eth-docker supports using ethdo in an online/offline fashion to prepare withdrawal credential changes files.
+Eth Docker supports using ethdo in an online/offline fashion to prepare withdrawal credential changes files.
 This follows the [ethdo](https://github.com/wealdtech/ethdo/blob/master/docs/changingwithdrawalcredentials.md) instructions for this process.

 **Do NOT under any circumstances enter your mnemonic into a machine that is online or used for daily tasks**